Ly0n/awesome-robotic-tooling/README.md

 * [rosbridge_suite](https://github.com/RobotWebTools/rosbridge_suite) - provides a JSON interface to ROS, allowing any client to send JSON to publish or subscribe to ROS topics, call ROS services, and more
 * [ros2arduino](https://github.com/ROBOTIS-GIT/ros2arduino) - This library helps the Arduino board communicate with the ROS2 using XRCE-DDS.
 * [eCAL](https://github.com/continental/) - The enhanced communication abstraction layer (eCAL) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network
+* [AUTOSAR-Adaptive](https://github.com/UmlautSoftwareDevelopmentAccount/AUTOSAR-Adaptive) - The implementation of AUTOSAR Adaptive Platform based on the R19-11

 #### Ethernet and Wireless Networking